-If you conduct an Internet search, you’ll find plenty of articles like “Best fall road trips in the U.S.” or “America’s Best Fall Drives.”
+If you conduct an Internet search, using the term “best fall foliage road trips,” you’ll find plenty of articles like “Best fall road trips in the U.S.” or “America’s Best Fall Drives.”
 I like this one from the Travel Channel.

 But the fact is that there are fall foliage destinations located throughout the U.S., even Florida.
 Here are our favorite sites for finding them:

 - America’s Byways from the Federal Highway Administration offers brief information about designated scenic U.S. highways.